feldera/feldera/docs/sql/table.md

 interval of `size`, shifting every `slide` and optionally aligned at `offset`.
 The type of the `timecol` has to be `TIMESTAMP`.
-The intervals must be compile-time constants, and be expressed as a "short" interval (i.e., days or smaller time units).
+The intervals must be compile-time constants, and be expressed as a "short" interval (i.e., days or smaller time units), because "long" SQL interval values are not constant values (e.g., the duration of a month is not a constant).

 Here is an example: